GustavoManoelSantos/alurakut/README.md

-Project was build during Imersão React, Alurakut edition from Alura.
+Project was built during Imersão React, Alurakut edition from Alura.
 This project was based on Orkut using ReactJS, Next JS and Styled Componentes.